nfs - configuration properties for the Oracle Solaris NFS server and client

 If a properly configured /etc/resolv.conf exists, but the queried nameserver does not have a proper record of the domain name, nfsmapid attempts to obtain the domain name through the BIND interface.
 For more information, see the resolver(3RESOLV) man page.

 If no /etc/resolv.conf exists, nfsmapid falls back on using the configured domain name, which is returned with the leading domain suffix removed.
-For example, for widgets.sales.acme.com, sales.acme.com is returned.
+For example, for widgets.sales.example.com, sales.example.com is returned.
 For more information, see the domainname(8) man page.

 If /etc/resolv.conf does not exist, no domain name has been configured (or no /etc/defaultdomain exists), nfsmapid falls back on obtaining the domain name from the host name, if the host name contains a fully qualified domain name (FQDN).